Human Spaceflights

 On flight day 6 there were no EVA activities and the crew installed two crew quarters racks into the Harmony node, and installed a rack with equipment to be returned to Earth into the MPLM (Leonardo).
 The crew also began working on activating the Water Recovery System, so that samples of water from two areas could be taken and returned to Earth with Endeavour.

-The second EVA was performed by Heidemarie Stefanyshyn-Piper and Robert Kimbrough on November 20, 2008 (6h 45m) to relocate two equipment carts, setting the stage for the installation of the starboard S6 truss (scheduled for February 2009).
+The second EVA was performed by Heidemarie Stefanyshyn-Piper and Shane Kimbrough on November 20, 2008 (6h 45m) to relocate two equipment carts, setting the stage for the installation of the starboard S6 truss (scheduled for February 2009).
 The spacewalkers also lubricated the end effector, or hand, of the Canadarm2, the station's robotic arm.
 They also continued lubricating the starboard SARJ and replacing trundle bearings.

 On flight day 8 Michael Fincke and Sandra Magnus tested latches on the Exposed Facility Berthing Mechanism for the Japanese Kibo laboratory.
 Sandra Magnus continued with the installation of the Total Organic Carbon Analyzer (TOCA), while engineers on the ground worked through troubleshooting of the Urine Processor Assembly.
 The component ran initially on Thursday evening, but shut itself down during that initial test, and shut down again the following morning after two hours of operations.